dreamhb/practice/problems/0-1Knapsack/Readme.md

-# DP problems: 0-1 KnapStack Problem
+# DP problems: 0-1 KnapSack Problem
 If a problem has two following characteristics:
 *   Optimal structure
 *   Overlapping subproblems